 Our experienced Solicitors have a wealth of experience in drafting Wills.

 We can offer an initial meeting with one of our specialists to discuss your particular requirements and advise you on the most tax-efficient way of implementing your wishes.

 A Trust can be used to regulate the way two or more people own a property or to safeguard children in a Will.

 Trusts often involve very technical legal and tax knowledge.
 Our specialist team of Solicitors use their expertise to ensure your finances are safeguarded for you and your family.

 Common Types of Trusts include:

 - Declaration of Trust (Deed of Trust) to regulate ownership of a house, for details see Do I Need a Declaration of Trust?

 - Will Trust appointing your Trustees to look after your Estate until your children are old enough to inherit

 - A Trust for a Disabled Child that will carry on throughout their life

-- Discretionary Trusts which protect family wealth for generations while also providing for family members, see What is a Discretionary Trust and How Does it Work?
+- A Discretionary Trust protects family wealth for future generations while also providing for family members, see What is a Discretionary Trust and How Does it Work?

 - A Personal Injury Trust that will preserve your compensation and still enable you to receive benefits, see Personal Injury Trusts and Means Tested Benefits.